crides/kicad-footprint-generator/scripts/Connector/Connector_Molex/00-SMD footprint generators can be found in Connector_SMD_single_row_plus_mounting_pad.md

-The following connector footprints are generated in the generic scirpt located in ../Connector_SMD_single_row_plus_mounting_pad/
+The following connector footprints are generated in the generic script located in ../Connector_SMD_single_row_plus_mounting_pad/

 - 'Panelmate'
   - '53780-{pincount:02d}70'